loxinformatics/bigpen/README.md

 ### C. 🛠️ Environment Configuration

-Set up a `.env` file in your production environment (You can also setup in your development environment, though not required as defaults will be used):
+Set up a `.env` file in your production environment:

 ```bash
 # Environment (defaults to 'development')